Robert-van-Engelen/Forth500/manual.md

-When exiting from the current colon definition with `EXIT` inside a do-loop, first the `UNLOOP` word must be used to remove the loop control values from the return stack before `EXIT`.
+When exiting from the current colon definition with `EXIT` inside a do-loop, first the `UNLOOP` word must be used to remove the loop control values from the return stack: `UNLOOP EXIT`.

-Return stack operations `>R`, `R@` and `R>` cannot be used from outside a do-loop to the inside, because the do-loop stores the loop counter and limit value on the return stack.
+Return stack operations `>R`, `R@` and `R>` cannot be used to pass values on the returns stack from outside a do-loop to the inside, because the do-loop stores the loop counter and limit value on the return stack.
 For example, `>R DO ...
 R@ ...
 LOOP R>` produces undefined values.

 The words `BEGIN` and `AGAIN` form a loop that never ends: